 - All Spaces Non-Smoking

 - Fitness Centre

-Pan Pacific Singapore is ideally located in the Marina Bay District.
+The Viceroy Central Park New York is ideally located in Midtown East, two blocks south of Central Park.
 Here are a few of our favourite nearby attractions to enjoy during your stay.